MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-destinations.md

 ---
 title: Add and manage eventstream destinations
-description: Learn how to add and manage an event destination in an Eventstream item with the Microsoft Fabric event streams feature. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to add and manage an event destination in an Eventstream item with the Microsoft Fabric eventstreams feature. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu